 Keep accessories to a minimum

 The whole concept of minimalist style revolves around the notion that having fewer possessions can help us live a stress-free life.
 For that reason, minimalist spaces are often decorated in a way that might feel insufficient – they often feel unfinished, like something is lacking.
 But that’s the charm of minimalist style – less is more and decorating with a curated set of decor pieces while embracing symmetry goes a long way in delivering the maximum impact.
 To create that pared-down look and embrace minimalism in your home, go for quality pieces that make a statement, and only decorate with items that you really love.
 Try to stick to neutrals and consider adding some greenery as well.

 Include chic storage

 Being space-savvy is an essential component when living in a minimalist space, so introducing practical storage units is a must.
 Opt for classic, timeless pieces that will add elegance to your home.
 Hidden storage is also a good way to get rid of the clutter, so consider buying furniture with hidden compartments.
 Storage ottomans, benches, and sliding coffee tables are a great way to get rid of all the mess in a matter of seconds, keeping your surfaces clean and clear.
 Other than looking chic and elegant, they can keep all the things away, providing you with clear surfaces that are imperative for the minimalist aesthetic.

-Designing your living space in minimalist style requires a certain mindset.
+Designing your living space in a minimalist style requires a certain mindset.
 Less is more, and a lack of things means simple living.
 The keep-it-simple philosophy that minimalism is based on will affect your choice of furniture, design, and decoration of your home.
 Nevertheless, it can be plenty of fun, and by using our six tips for designing your living space you’ll be creating a relaxing oasis in your home that you can enjoy and appreciate.